Okay, so there’s a downside.

-As it becomes easier for everyone to self-publish without censorship, we see the rise of anonymous hate, fraudulent behavior, rampant populism, and propaganda.
+As it becomes easier for everyone to self-publish without censorship, we also see the rise of anonymous hate, fraudulent behaviour, rampant populism, and propaganda.

 Walter Lippmann (1889 – 1974) was an American writer, political commentator, and columnist.
 His legacy still lingers, as he coined concepts as “the Cold War” and words like “stereotype.”
 His most notable publication, Public Opinion (1922), is still a valuable read for public relations professionals.

-Lippmann, who won two Pulitzer prizes, engaged in heated public debates1 with John Dewey (1859 – 1952), an American philosopher and psychologist of specific interest to public relations; his perspective of human interaction gave rise to the idea of segmenting people in publics (the “p” in public relations) based on how people communicate in specific situations instead of the traditional way of grouping people demographically (target groups).
+Lippmann, winner of two Pulitzer prizes, engaged in heated public debates1 with John Dewey (1859 – 1952), an American philosopher and psychologist of specific interest to public relations; his perspective of human interaction gave rise to the idea of segmenting people in publics (the “p” in public relations).

-Dewey critiqued Lippmann’s elitist views, while Lippmann emphasized the importance of journalism; the public cannot make sense of the world without objective reporting and expert insights.
-Historically, this debate can be seen as the first intellectual debate between journalism (informed one-way information dissemination) and public relations (collective two-way communication).
+Dewey critiqued Lippmann’s “elitist views”, while Lippmann emphasised the importance of journalism; the public cannot make sense of the world without objective reporting and expert insights.

 On Lippmann’s side of things, we see critical minds like Noam Chomsky discussing the manufacturing of consent, and on Dewey’s side, we find minds like Clay Shirky discussing here comes everybody.
 While Chomsky would argue that our media is primarily a tool for the elite to shape our minds, Shirky would likely argue that we as individuals have the final power (“there’s no information overload, only filter failure”).